Medically reviewed by Drugs.com. Last updated on Apr 26, 2022.

 Before you begin treatment with carmustine, you and your doctor should talk about the benefits carmustine will do as well as the risks.

-carmustine is to be administered only by or under the immediate supervision of your doctor.
+Carmustine is to be given only by or under the immediate supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For carmustine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to carmustine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.